garage44/ca11/README.md

 # About CA11

-CA11 is **open** & **free** communication software; a fully open-source WebRTC-based communication stack without paid services or any business model.
-A CA11 instance is running [here](https://ca11.app/) as a public service.
+CA11 is free, open-source communication software.
+An instance of CA11 is running [here](https://ca11.app/) as a public service.

-CA11 uses a highly optimized JavaScript webphone stack, applies existing PBX technology (Asterisk) for optimal reach and comes with an additional E2E encrypted signalling service for accountless, federated WebRTC P2P communication.
+CA11 uses an optimized JavaScript webphone stack, applies existing PBX technology (Asterisk) for optimal reach and comes with an E2E encrypted signalling service for accountless, federated WebRTC P2P communication.

 # Install